 So, how do you embark on this journey to ensure employee fulfillment and productivity?
 Here’s a snapshot of some questions to fire your engine.
 Objective answer to these should give you broad contours of the path that would be right for you

 Having spent the last few years dwelling on such questions,

 our team of experts can help you design an EBP that works and is not just bound by lip service.

 Hospitalization is one of the most basic albeit expensive benefits that an Employer can offer to their Employees.
-Most Employers fund this hospitalization through an insurance policy, which is primarily an indemnity policy i.e. the Insurer agrees to pay for hospitalization needs of the Employees upto their respective Sum Insured, subject to the condition that the Employee isn’t also simultaneously receiving payment for the same hospitalization from a different Insurer as well.
+Most Employers fund this hospitalization through a corporate medical insurance policy, which is primarily an indemnity policy i.e. the Insurer agrees to pay for hospitalization needs of the Employees upto their respective Sum Insured, subject to the condition that the Employee isn’t also simultaneously receiving payment for the same hospitalization from a different Insurer as well.

 The health coverage may cover just the Employee or the Employee and their family.
 The definition of a family can be customized subject to the members not being anyone apart from a Spouse, their children, Parents &/ or in-laws.
 Broadly speaking a Group Health Insurance (GHI) could cover any/ all of the following four combinations Read More..

 The advantages of a GHI far outweigh the costs when compared to an Individual Health Policy (IHP).
 When bargaining for a group, Employers can seek certain leverages that aren't economical or viable when bargaining for individuals.
 Some leverages you could bargain for include, but are not limited to -